Broundal/Pytolemaic/README.md

  }'
  ```

- Additionally, score quality measures the quality of the score based on the separability between train and test sets.
+ Additionally, score quality measures the quality of the score based on the separability (auc score) between train and test sets.
  ```
  'QUALITY': 0.987
  ```